 She says you can get them on amazon, like here.
 Trader Joe’s has more decorative ones.

 Dear daughter got a lot of book titles from me.
 I’ve been collecting picture book titles for years, especially for Christmas.
-The one she’s reading aloud below, however, is one I hadn’t heard of before.
+You can get suggestions from lists I’ve created here and here.